-- A. Assign a project manager to establish a cross-functional team comprised of travel, payroll, finance, accounts payable, HR, legal, procurement, internal audit, IT, security, treasury and tax department representation.
-Identify a senior management sponsor in finance. - B. Requirements. - 1.
-Number and location of travelers who'll use the card, including frequent and international travelers and executives. - 2.
+A. Assign a project manager to establish a cross-functional team comprised of travel, payroll, finance, accounts payable, HR, legal, procurement, internal audit, IT, security, treasury and tax department representation.
+Identify a senior management sponsor in finance.

+B. Requirements.

+- 1. Number and location of travelers who'll use the card, including frequent and international travelers and executives. - 2.
 Spending by category: air, rail, ferry, lodging, rental car, limo, other ground transportation, meals, etc. - 3.
 Geography. - a.
 Estimate charge volume and cards in force for each country or region. - b.
 Consider whether more than one card issuer is required to issue local currency cards in countries with significant employee populations. - c.
 Consider how implementation and service will be provided to each country and in which languages. - d.
 Understand local culture, language issues, labor union regulations, card acceptance, currency and other laws pertaining to card liability, employee data privacy and card issuance in each country. - e.
 Consider the degree to which you'll need to consolidate data globally. - f.
 Consider foreign exchange rates. - g.
-Companies with employees based in China may require additional considerations, including the possible use of the state-backed UnionPay network. - Issuance and use policies, such as mandates versus guidelines and allowing or disallowing personal use of a corporate card.
+Companies with employees based in China may require additional considerations, including the possible use of the state-backed UnionPay network. - 4.
+Issuance and use policies, such as mandates versus guidelines and allowing or disallowing personal use of a corporate card. - 5.
+Liability, billing and payment options. - 6.
+Interfaces with other front-end and back-end systems. - 7.
+Data consolidation specifications. - 8.
+Reporting and reconciliation specifications, including financial closing requirements and timing. - 9.
+The card products required depend on T&E needs and employee types. - 10.
+Consider mobile wallets, biometrics, contactless cards and virtual payment technology. - 11.
+Bidders need client-held days, the number of days between when the statement period closed and when the traveler paid; offer breakdowns by department if available. - 12.
+ATM accessibility and foreign currency requirements.